On multiplicative subgroups in division rings: Algebraicity over a division subring

-Since this contradicts to the choice of $r$, we have $h(x^M)=0$; so, in view of Lemma \ref{lem:2.1}, $r=n-1$.
-Hence, $f(t)=(t-x_{n-1})\cdots (t-x_1)(t-x)$, as it was required to prove. \end{proof} We note that, the Wedderburn's Factorization theorem is the special case of Theorem \ref{thm:2.2}, when we take $R=D$ and $M=D^*$.
+Since this contradicts to the choice of $r$, we must have $h(x^M)=0$.
+So, in view of Lemma~\ref{lem:2.1}, $r=n-1$.
+Hence, $f(t)=(t-x_{n-1})\cdots (t-x_1)(t-x)$ as required. \end{proof} We notice that by taking $R=D$ and $M=D^*$ in Theorem~\ref{thm:2.2}, we get Wedderburn's factorization theorem.